Why We Don't Have Required Plans

 Full Length Side Airboxes

 The second most popular configuration, she has air boxes that extend the full length of the sides.
-The advantage of this configuration, is that if you knock the boat over during a race and then right it, there is almost no water left in the cockpit.
+The big advantage of this configuration, if you knock her over during a race and then right her, there is almost no water left in the cockpit.
 See the emergency flotation page.

 The side decks also provide a great seat for when you are hiking out.
-The disadvantage of this configuration, is that it reduces the amount of inside cockpit space, so there will be less room for people to sit inside the boat.
+The disadvantage of this configuration is a reduced amount of inside cockpit space so there will be less room for people to sit inside the boat.

-This configuration is better for hard core racing, and also has been proven to be a able to withstand extreme weather such as how John Wright used it during the first Texas 200, and Scott Widmier during one of the worst weather years of the Everglades Challenge.
+This configuration is better for hard core racing, and also has been proven to be a able to withstand extreme weather in excursion events such as Scott Widmier during one of the worst weather years of the Everglades Challenge.

-As you can see from this photo, there isn't much to her and she is almost exactly like the end airbox design above, except the airboxes are on the sides.
-Just as simple to build too.
-Just make 4 of our hull panels and attach a bottom, then deck over the top.
-Some people even cut out all 4 panels at the same time.
+As you can see from this photo, there isn't much to her and she is just as simple as the end airbox design except the airboxes are on the sides.
+Make 4 of our hull panels, attach a bottom, deck over the top and poof she is 3D.
+Some people cut all 4 panels at the same time.

 Examples of Puddle Ducks